istzaher/IDC_POC/README.md

 ## 📄 License

-This project is created for demonstration purposes as a Proof of Concept for SAP AI validation solutions.
+This project is created for demonstration purposes as a Proof of Concept for AI-Powered Data Entry & Validation System solutions.

 ## 🔗 Additional Resources